maqboolkhan/kubernetes-fullstack-tutorial/README.md

   - **`ReadWriteOnce`**: The volume can be mounted as read-write by a single node only.
 This is perfect for SQLite since it doesn't support concurrent writes from multiple processes.

 - **`storageClassName`**:
   - **`"standard"`**: Uses the default storage class provided by Kind (or your Kubernetes cluster).
 In Kind, this typically maps to local storage on the Docker container.
 In cloud environments, this might be SSD, HDD, or other storage types depending on your cluster configuration.
+We will use "managed" storage class provided by Azure (see in later section).

 - **`resources`**:
   - **`requests.storage: 1Gi`**: Requests 1 gigabyte of storage space.
 This is the minimum amount guaranteed to be available.
 The actual storage allocated might be larger depending on the storage class configuration.

+I can totally recommend this amazing Youtube [video](https://www.youtube.com/watch?v=yYQXKiiJzS8).

 ### 5. Ingress Controller (`ingress.yaml`)